-The Digital Banking Services 2021 study analyzes companies in four distinct areas of consulting, professional, and managed services.
-In light of the COVID-19 pandemic, the banking industry is undergoing massive digital disruption, with online deposits, mobile apps, and e-bill payments fundamentally becoming the norm.
+The Digital Banking Services 2021 study analyses companies in four distinct areas of consultative, professional, and managed services.
+In light of COVID-19 pandemic, the banking industry is undergoing massive digital disruption, with online deposits, mobile apps, and e-bill payments fundamentally becoming the norm.
 Banks are seeking professional service providers to help them embrace innovation and tackle the ever-changing challenges of the present digital world, while staying competitive and attracting or retaining customers.
 To cope with these challenges, banks are primarily seeking advisory and operational support to evolve digitally by transforming established client services and building a robust foundation for digital services.
 In addition, banks use professional services for specific businesses to free resources and focus on the above-mentioned establishment of the digital strategy.
-ISG has identified that business leaders in banking and financial institutions are shifting their focus toward digital solutions and services, which can help improve customer engagement as well as enable faster onboarding and deeper analytics on spend and investment, along with cross-sell opportunities.